ekristen/dns-proxy/README.md

 `npm install -g dns-proxy`

+## Features

+* Override nameservers for TLD
+* Override nameservers for Domain
+* Set IP for entire domain or TLD. (example: if you want to answer 192.168.11.1 for local.dev)
+* Set IP for host
+* Wildcard Support

 ## Examples

 For nameserver overrides if an answer isn't received by a threshold (350ms by default) DNS proxy will fallback to one of the default nameservers provided in the configuration (by default 8.8.8.8 or 8.8.4.4)